The Amazon rainforest is on fire: What we know and how you can help

 What areas are affected?

-Satellite images show fires in the Brazilian states of Amazonas, Rondonia, Para and Mato Grosso.
+Satellite images showed fires in the Brazilian states of Amazonas, Rondonia, Para and Mato Grosso.
 The state of Amazonas is most affected, according to Euronews.

 Effects of damage to the Amazon go far beyond Brazil and its neighbors.
 The area's rainforest generates more than 20% of the world's oxygen and is home to 10% of the world's known biodiversity.
 The Amazon is referred to as the "lungs of the planet" and plays a major role in regulating the climate.
 The world would drastically change if the rainforest were to disappear, with impacts on everything from farms to drinking water.